banhbaoxamlan/X230-Hackintosh/README.md

   - A customized SSDT.aml for your specific machine will now be in the directory /Users/yourusername/Library/ssdtPRGen

-  - Copy the file named SSDT.aml to OC/ACPI/ and reboot
+  - Copy the file name SSDT.aml to OC/ACPI/ and reboot

 ### WIFI